|

 encountered what I’ve always considered the most hazardous part of

-the trail.
+the t rail.
 Covered in deep snow the trail narrows to a footpath

 barely clinging to the side of the mountain.
 A simple misstep would